QingbiaoLi/QingbiaoLi.github.io/_research/research.md

     * A thermal storage solar cooker is developed to reach theoretical steady-state temperature range of 105-170°C for the 2013 Engineers Without Borders challenge.
   * Duties included:
     * Design and build CAD model the mechanism of whole model in SolidEdge
-    * Create anmination of final project
+    * Create animation of final project
   * Project outcome:
     * As a solution to the problem of renewable clean cooking technologies for the town of Codo in the Lautém district of Timor-Leste.